Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Experimental Results

 The aforementioned benchmarks are also extended to downstream physical-layer operations that rely on CSI, among which we specifically consider beamforming design in our experiments and include the following task-oriented benchmark.

 $\bullet$ \textbf{Multimodal-Sensing-Aided Beam Selection \cite{10539181}:} The method in~\cite{10539181} considers a multiple-input single-output (MISO) system using a fully digital antenna array.
 To adapt it to our MIMO setting with hybrid analog-digital arrays, we construct DFT codebooks for the analog transmit precoder (TPC) and receive combiner (RC), and Grassmannian codebooks for their digital counterparts.
-A Transformer network is then employed to infer the optimal beam indices in these codebooks from multimodal sensing inputs (RGB image, LiDAR point cloud, and user coordinate).
+A Transformer network is then employed to infer the optimal beam indices in these codebooks from multimodal sensing inputs (i.e., RGB image, LiDAR point cloud, and user coordinate).
 The final hybrid TPC and RC are obtained by combining the selected analog and digital components.
+The computational complexity mainly comes from multimodal feature extraction and Transformer-based prediction, where the former follows a similar complexity composition to our multimodal stochastic encoder in Sec.~IV-D and the latter is determined by self-attention and feed-forward operations in each Transformer layer.